Di-lemma/bc20/README.md

 ## Executive Summary

-What first seemed to be a standard Pirrit adware infection on a 2017 MacBook Air was, on closer examination, a fully featured Remote Access Trojan (RAT).
-This RAT enabled arbitrary shell execution, used a robust multi-process watchdog architecture, and operated through a professionally designed command-and-control (C2) infrastructure based on AMQP/RabbitMQ.
+This RAT enables arbitrary shell execution, used a robust multi-process watchdog architecture, and operated through a professionally designed command-and-control (C2) infrastructure based on AMQP/RabbitMQ.
 The payload, identified as `bc20`, primarily monetized through ad injection while providing the operator with continuous remote shell access.

 The C2 domain (`ogorax.xyz`) was inactive at the time of discovery, indicating the campaign may have been dormant for an extended period, possibly years.